Rodents

 Scratching noises: Especially at night in walls or ceilings

-Chewed-up stuff: Look for gnaw marks on wires, furniture, or food packaging
+Chewed-up items: Look for gnaw marks on wires, furniture, or food packaging

-Messy food storage: Damaged food packages or crumbs in your pantry
+Damage food items: Damaged food packages or crumbs in your pantry

-Holes near the foundation: Rats, especially, like to burrow outside your house
+Holes near building foundations: Rats, especially, like to burrow outside your house

 If you notice any of these, it’s time to act quickly before things get worse.

-Cleaning up rodent droppings or nests can be risky if you don’t take precautions.
+When cleaning up rodent droppings or nests, take precautions to prevent the spread of pathogens.
 Follow these steps to protect yourself:

 Gear up: Put on gloves and a dust mask.